kjleitz/black-hole-object/README.md

 ### Example use cases

-Want to use `console.log`, `console.warn`, etc., but you only have logging in a development environment (but not in production)?
+Want to use `console.log`, `console.warn`, etc., but only have logging in a development environment (not in production)?

 ```javascript
 // someConfig.environment === 'production'